klei1984/max/defects.md

 241. **[Fixed]** There is a typo in the unit description of infantry. `inflitrators` -> `infiltrators`.

 242. **[Fixed]** The Mobile Anti Aircraft unit's name is used inconsistently in various descriptions.
 The light vehicle plant description says `mobile anti-aircraft`, the unit refers to itself as `mobile anti aircraft`, the description of Ground Attack Planes use the term `antiaircraft`.

+243. **[Fixed]** The French in-game help menu string table has several defects.
+The `UNIT_DESCRIPTION` field in the `GAME_SCREEN_SETUP` group misses the closing bracket from the screen coordinates section.
+The `CANCEL_BUTTON` field is missing from the `ALLOCATE_SETUP` group.
+The `ENEMY_SPOTTED` and `QUICK_SCROLL` fields are translated in the `PREFS_MENU_SETUP` group even though that was forbidden.
+The `BRIEFING_WINDOW` field is missing from the `TRAINING_MENU_SETUP` group.
+The `ALLOCATE_LABEL` in the `ALLOCATE_SETUP` group misses the comma after the uy coordinate from the screen coordinates section.
+The `TRANSPORT_SETUP` group defines three fields that are not supposed to called `RAW_LABEL`, `RAW_TUBE` and `UPGRADE_ALL`.
+The Italian in-game help menu string table has several defects.
+The `UP_DOWN_SAVELOAD` field is missing from the `SAVELOAD_SETUP` group.
+The `ENEMY_SPOTTED` and `QUICK_SCROLL` fields are translated in the `PREFS_MENU_SETUP` group even though that was forbidden.
+The `BARRACKS_SETUP` group is missing with all of its 46 fields.
+The Spanish in-game help menu string table has several defects.
+The `UNIT_DESCRIPTION` field in the `GAME_SCREEN_SETUP` group misses the closing bracket from the screen coordinates section.
+The `DEC_FUEL_BUTTON` field in the `ALLOCATE_SETUP` group misses the closing bracket from the screen coordinates section.

+244. **[Fixed]** The English in-game help menu string table has several typos. `recieved` -> `received`. `Proceding the vehicle's name is it's version number.` -> `Preceding the vehicle's name is its version number.`. `To selected an enemy unit simply click on it when this button is depressed.
+Clicking on an enemy unit already selected will deselected that unit.` -> `To select an enemy unit simply click on it when this button is depressed.
+Clicking on an enemy unit already selected will deselect that unit.`. `The first number show the amount of ` -> `The first number shows the amount of `. `transfered` -> `transferred`. `This the Modem Setup Menu` -> `This is the Modem Setup Menu`. `This the Serial` -> `This is the`. `The "Auto-Save" feature automatically saves your game at the begining of every turn.` -> `beginning`. `This the Training Menu` -> `This is the`. `This the Mission Window` -> `This is the` multiple cases. `Each level, when clicked, will display information about that opponents abilities.` -> `opponent's`. `Upgrades, which effect one type of unit at a time, technology gained by research can effect the attributes of many or all your units at the same time.` -> `affect`. `'Armor' relates to the strength and quality of the units armor plating.` -> `unit's` multiple cases. `This window displays the plane that is currently occuping this hangar bay.` -> `occupying`. `Click the UPGRADE button to upgrade a unit to current technology levels a unit.` -> `Click the UPGRADE button to upgrade a unit to current technology levels.`. `Each unit loaded into the Dock occupys one bay.` -> `occupies` 6 cases. `Click on the "Repair" button and the unit with be repaired.` -> `will be repaired`. `The SCORE Report displays a graph of each teams present score` -> `The SCORE Report displays a graph of each team's present score`. `Clicking the Score button presents a graph dipicting each teams score.` -> `depicting each team's`. `The INCLUDE buttons are filters effecting which types of units are included` -> `affecting`.